 Important information about all medicines

 The drops are for use in the eyes only.
-If someone swallows some by accident, go to the accident and emergency department of your local hospital.
-Take the container with you, even if it is empty.
+If someone swallows some by accident, contact the accident and emergency department of your local hospital for advice.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.